textileio/papers/draft.md

 ### Multi-addressed Event Logs

-Together with a cryptographic signature, an Event is written to a log with an additional Node (see [@fig:EventLog]) enabling Log verification by Readers ([@sec:KeysEncryption]).
-At a minimum, a Node must link to its most immediate ancestor.
+Together with a cryptographic signature, an Event is written to a log with an additional Record (see [@fig:EventLog]) enabling Log verification by Readers ([@sec:KeysEncryption]).
+At a minimum, a Record must link to its most immediate ancestor.
 However, links to older ancestors are often included as well to improve concurrency during traversal and verification [@meyerBamboo2019].

-As shown in [@sec:EventNode], an Event's actual content (or body), is contained in a separate Node.
-This allows Events to carry any arbitrary Node structure, from complex directories to raw bytes.
+As shown in [@sec:EventNode], an Event's actual content (or body), is contained in a separate Block.
+This allows Events to carry any arbitrary Block structure, from complex directories to raw bytes.

 Much like IPFS Peers, Logs are identified on the network with addresses, or more specifically, with multiaddresses [@protocollabsMultiaddr].
 Here